Hana-Le/blogdown_Hana/content/project/Housing/house_price.md

 ### 5.2 Removing outliers

 In order to detect outliers, I used Cook's distance, a statistical measure that identifies influential observations in a regression analysis.
 As a rule of thumb, obs with a Cook's distance value greater than 1 should be removed.
 To assess the level of influence of these observations, a commonly used threshold is 4 times the mean Cook's distance.
-In this case, three points (822, 524, and 826) were identified as having an outstanding level of influence
+In this case, the threshold of 0.5 Cook's distance is used.
+As a result, three points (822, 524, and 826) were identified as having an outstanding level of influence.

 ```r